zghonda/swiss-food-composition/README.md

   <button class="button" id="production">Production</button>
 </figure>

 Surprisingly, the total amount of food consumption in Switzerland did not have any noticeable changes during the last 50 years.
-In the other hand, comparing it by the proportion for each group of products show that the swiss people consume a lot of milk products (around 3 times more than any other group of elements).
+On the other hand, the proportion for each group of products show that swiss people consume a lot of milk products (around 3 times more than any other group of elements).

 Since there is no flagrant difference in the total amount of consumption over the years, it is interesting to look at the evolution of the import and the production in Switzerland.
-Importation has quite a lot increased during the last half century by almost doubling the total amount but the amount of production remains stable across the years.
-This is explained by the increase of the population, from 5.4 millions to 8.1 millions of swiss.
+Importation has increased quite a lot during the last half century by almost doubling the total amount but the amount of production remains stable across the years.
+This is explained by the increase of the population, from 5.4 millions to 8.1 millions of swiss citizens.

 Thanks to the heatmap on the percentage change for every 10 years, we can clearly observe the evolution for each group of products for the food consumption, the import quantity and the production quantity.

 <figure class="highcharts-figure">
   <div id="pct_change_by_years"></div>